 Keep reading to learn more about wisdom teeth removal and the healing process.

 Wisdom teeth removal is an oral surgery where the wisdom teeth are removed from their place in the mouth.
 This procedure is recommended when wisdom teeth are impacted or the mouth becomes too crowded.
 Contrary to popular belief, wisdom teeth removal can happen either when the wisdom teeth have or have not erupted through the gums.

-After providing sedation and numbing the extraction area, the dentist will make an incision to access and remove the teeth.
+After providing sedation and numbing the extraction area for wisdom tooth extraction, the dentist will make an incision to access and remove the teeth.
 They will then remove bone or any roots that remain.
 Once extraction is complete, the oral surgeon will sew up the incision site with either traditional or dissolvable stitches.
 The dentist will provide you with post-operative instructions and a prescription, then send you home.

 The doctor’s instructions will explain that you can remove the gauze from the extraction site(s) about an hour after the surgery.
 They will also recommend that you wait until the anesthesia wears off to eat because having a numb mouth and lips can make eating and drinking difficult.
 But, once it does wear off, you are free to eat.